-An AP affiliated with an AP MLD may include the Medium Synchronization Delay Information field in a Basic Multi-Link element carried in an Association Response, Beacon, or Probe Response frame.
-An AP affiliated with an AP MLD shall not include the Medium Synchronization Delay Information field in a Basic Multi-Link element carried in an Authentication frame.
-A STA affiliated with a non-AP MLD shall not include the Medium Synchronization Delay Information field in any Basic Multi-Link element it transmits.
+An AP affiliated with an AP MLD may include the Medium Synchronization Delay Information field in a Basic Multi-Link element carried in an Association Response, Beacon, or Probe Response frame. (#4002) A STA affiliated with a non-AP MLD shall not include the Medium Synchronization Delay Information field in any Basic Multi-Link element it transmits.